Johns Hopkins Children's Center

-Johns Hopkins Children's Center (JHCC) is a nationally ranked, pediatric acute care children's teaching hospital located in Baltimore, Maryland, adjacent to Johns Hopkins Hospital.
-The hospital has 196 pediatric beds and is affiliated the Johns Hopkins School of Medicine.
-The hospital is the flagship pediatric member of Johns Hopkins Medicine and is 1 of 2 children's hospital in the network.
+Johns Hopkins Children's Center (JHCC) is a nationally ranked, pediatric acute care children's teaching hospital located in Baltimore, Maryland, United States, adjacent to Johns Hopkins Hospital.
+The hospital has 196 pediatric beds and is affiliated with the Johns Hopkins School of Medicine.
+The hospital is the flagship pediatric member of Johns Hopkins Medicine and is one of two children's hospitals in the network.
 The hospital provides comprehensive pediatric specialties and subspecialties to infants, children, teens, and young adults aged 0–21 throughout Baltimore and the wider United States.
-Johns Hopkins Children's Center also sometimes treats adults that require pediatric care.
+Johns Hopkins Children's Center also sometimes treats adults who require pediatric care.
 Johns Hopkins Children's Center also features the only ACS verified Level 1 Pediatric Trauma Center in the state.
 The hospital is directly attached to Johns Hopkins Hospital and is situated near the Ronald McDonald House of Maryland.